-The strawberries have made their way back into the stores again… we are doing a happy dance.
 There is nothing that tastes more like warmer weather than a fresh strawberry!
-One of my favorite things to make ( and my kids favorite too!) is this strawberry syrup.
+One of my favorite things to make ( and my kids favorite too!) is this homemade strawberry milk syrup.
 It is so so tasty and an awesome way to say hello to the happy little berries arriving at the grocery store!

 My kids love strawberry milk.

 The unnervingly pink syrup that is full of suspicious ingredients.
-Which none of happen to be strawberry??
+None of which happen to be strawberry??
 How does that work?

 But I purchase it, on occasion, because they beg for it.